 Date Posted: NOVEMBER 2019

-Craft Worldwide (“Craft” or we) understand concerns about privacy and work hard to comply with relevant data
+Craft Worldwide (“Craft” or we) understand concerns about privacy and work hard to comply with relevant data protection laws.

 This website privacy notice is provided to explain:

 - the types of personal information we collect about individuals on our website,

 - how we may use and share that information,

 - the choices available to you regarding our use of your personal information,